jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ![Markdown Mode Screenshot](images/markdown-mode-2.3.png)

 This guide describes how to install, use, and customize [Markdown Mode][mm], a major mode for editing Markdown-formatted text files in [Emacs][em].
+It is intended not to be a replacement for the online manual, but rather to supplement and extend the manual for users who want to learn to use Markdown Mode more extensively and efficiently and perhaps learn more about Emacs in the process.

 This guide is based on **Markdown Mode version 2.3**.
 Markdown Mode and this guide were written by [Jason Blevins][jb].
 Markdown Mode is free software, licensed under the [GNU General Public License (GPL), version 2][gp], and it may be freely obtained from the [Markdown Mode homepage][mm].

 Funds from [sales of this book][bk] help support development of both Markdown Mode and this Guide.
 If you're reading this, then you're